JoeDaBu/Project-Starter/README.md

 - As a user, I want to be able to add an alarm to my alarm list
 - As a user, I want to be able view the list of active alarms
 - As a user, I want to be able remove alarms from my alarm list
-- As a user, I want to be able to add saved settings
-- As a user, I want to be able to add a setting to the settings list
-- As a user, I want to be able to remove settings from my settings list
-- As a user, I want to be able to view the list of settings
-- As a user, I want to be able to sort the list of alarms and settings
+- As a user, I want to be able to sort the list of alarms
 ### For the Future
 - As a user, I want to be able select the audio type to be played when the alarm to go off
 - As a user, I want to be able select the puzzle to complete in order to stop the alarm
 - As a user, I want to be able access audio files from my computer to be played
 - As a user, I want to be able to open links when the alarm goes off for videos, audio files, etc.
 - As a user, I want to be able to track my alarm schedule
-- As a user, I want to be able sort my alarm and settings list by clicking and holding
+- As a user, I want to be able to sort my alarm and settings list by clicking and holding
+- As a user, I want to be able to add a settingsList and a savedsettings classes